-However, there is an issue in the current implementation of ECM-12.0 where fusion sets 1 and 2 are referred to as template costs of fusion set 0 instead of each template cost when calculating fusionNum.
-As a result, entire fusion sets have the same fusionNum, which depends on the template costs of fusion set 0.
-Moreover, the encoder should calculate the same fusionNum repeatedly for each fusion set, as shown in Figure 1.
+As shown in Figure 2, we report that current ECM-12.0 has a SW bug where all fusion sets calculate the BV filtering from fusion set0.
+As a result, all fusion sets have the same fusionNum, which depends on the template costs of fusion set 0.
+Moreover, the encoder should calculate the same fusionNum repeatedly for each fusion set.